-This Debug LED will switch to display the CPU temperature after POST.
-Please note that if you see the Debug LED constantly switching numbers after entering Windows, the Debug LED is showing temperature information, and not reporting an error.
+This Debug LED will switch to display current CPU temperatures after the system has fully booted into the Operating System.
+Please note that if you see the Debug LED constantly switching numbers after entering Windows, the Debug LED is showing your CPU temperature, and is NOT reporting errors.